Ultimate Sterling Heights Real Estate Investing Guide for 2026

 Employment Base Diversity

-Having multiple employers in the area makes the economy less volatile.
-If the area’s workpeople, who are your tenants, are hired by a diverse group of employers, you will not lose all of them at once (as well as your property’s value), if a major enterprise in town goes bankrupt.
+A diversified employment base is what an intelligent long-term rental property investor will look for.
+When the city's workers, who are your tenants, are spread out across a diverse assortment of companies, you cannot lose all of them at once (as well as your property's market worth), if a significant enterprise in the location goes bankrupt.

 Unemployment Rate